DavidGomezOv/trivia_app/README.md

 # trivia_app

+- Check the Deployed version in this link: https://triviapp.lat/menu

 This is a simple Trivia - Quizz application based on BloC-Cubit architecture and using the Open Trivia Database: "https://opentdb.com"

 ## Getting Started